ahamlinman/hypcast-v1/README.md

 ## Container Setup

-Hypcast is built and distributed as [ahamlinman/hypcast] on Docker Hub.
+A `Dockerfile` is provided to build a container image for Hypcast.
 Here are some tips for starting a Hypcast container on your server:

 * Hypcast requires access to your TV tuner device, which usually exists somewhere under `/dev/dvb`.
 Docker and Podman support a `--device` flag to